16331

-A three-way switch is built and wired a little differently than a conventional (“single-pole”) light switch.
-For starters, it doesn’t have “OFF” and “ON” printed on the toggle, and it doesn’t have a top and bottom.
-It also has one extra terminal (the screw that you hook wires to).
+Wiring a three-way switch can be confusing because this type of switch is built (and wired) different from a conventional (“single-pole”) light switch.
+For starters, it doesn’t have “OFF” and “ON” printed on the toggle like a single-pole switch, and it doesn’t have a top or bottom—it can be mounted with either end up.
+It also has one extra terminal (the screw that you hook wires onto).
 Instead of having two terminal screws and a ground screw like a regular single-pole light switch, a three-way switch has three terminal screws plus a ground screw.
-If you want to control lights from more than two locations, you combine two 3-way switches with a 4-way switch.
-See: How to Wire a Four-Way Switch

 Note: Many contemporary switches have holes for plugging-in the wires instead of screws for locking the wires in place, but the principles are the same.